only1ahmed/only1ahmed/README.md

 ## Hi there 👋

-## I am Ahmed Wesam, a senior at Faculty Computer Science and Artificial Intelligence, Cairo University.
+## I am Ahmed Wesam, a fresh grad from Faculty of Computer Science and Artificial Intelligence, Cairo University.

 <!-- - Programming consepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.